SuperS0n1k/kautils/README.md

 # KaUtils
-Easy to use kahoot.js flooder
+Easy to use kahoot.js flooder.
 [Click here](https://dikahdoff.github.io/kautils/)

 Use the above link to use the website without hosting it yourself.
 # Setting it up for yourself
 Clone this repo using `git clone https://github.com/dikahdoff/kautils.git`.